anchalBomjan/IMarkPvt.Ltdinter/angular16withoutstandalone/ClinetApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# 📚 Angular Demo: Lazy Loading, Cross-Cutting Concerns & PrimeNG (with Static Data)

+This Angular project is a demonstration of key architectural and design practices including **Lazy Loading**, handling of **Cross-Cutting Concerns**, and UI development using **PrimeNG**.
+The project is configured to use **static mock data**, making it easy to run without a backend server.

+---

+## 🚀 Features

+### ✅ Lazy Loading
+The application is modularized using Angular's **Lazy Loading** mechanism:

+- Each major feature (e.g., `Student`, `Employee`) is contained in its own module.
+- Modules are loaded dynamically using Angular Router.
+- Enhances performance by reducing initial bundle size.
+♻️ Cross-Cutting Concerns
+Cross-cutting services such as logging, message handling, and authentication are abstracted into reusable services and modules.

+Services like AuthService, LoggerService, and MessageService are registered in the CoreModule.

+Promotes separation of concerns and cleaner architecture.

+Toast notifications, error handling, and utility functions are centralized.
+🎨 PrimeNG Integration
+The project uses PrimeNG for a modern, responsive UI:

+Components used include: p-table, p-dialog, p-toast, p-dropdown, p-button, etc.

+PrimeNG styles and themes are configured in angular.json.

+Fully responsive and user-friendly interfaces.
+📊 Static Data Simulation
+Instead of calling live APIs, this project uses hardcoded static data to simulate server responses.

+Ideal for UI prototyping and understanding flow without a backend.

+Data is returned using RxJS of() operator.